 Every day our team talks with people that tell us they want to start using digital X-ray but that they need to go digital at or below a certain price point.
 The good news for all of these people is that there is more than one way to go digital, and each method can accommodate a different price point as well as meet a different set of needs.

-The least expensive way to take your current analog X-ray system digital is to purchase a CR reader to go with it.
-You take your shots on a specialized CR cassette, feed it through your reader, and voila - you have a digital image.
+If you operate outside the US, the lowest capital expense for taking your analog X-ray system digital is to purchase a CR machine to go with it.
+You take your shots on a specialized CR cassette, feed it through your CR, and voila - you have a digital image.

-A CR reader is the least expensive option - even more so if you take advantage of the wide availability of used systems.
-CR is also certainly much faster and more cost-effective than film processing.
+The up-front cost of CR can be minimized even further if you take advantage of the wide availability of used systems.
+CR is also much faster and more cost-effective than film processing.
 It is, however, the least time-efficient method of going digital due to the time it takes to transport and scan the cassettes.